intel-lab-lkp/linux/Documentation/networking/napi.rst

 is reused to control the delay of the timer, while ``napi_defer_hard_irqs`` controls the number of consecutive empty polls before NAPI gives up and goes back to using hardware IRQs.
+``irq_suspend_timeout`` is used to determine how long an application can completely suspend IRQs.
+It is used in combination with SO_PREFER_BUSY_POLL, which can be set on a per-epoll context basis with EPIOCSPARAMS ioctl.

 .. _poll: